Tip Clearance in Twin Screw Extruders | Technovel

 Column2025.08.01

-In extrusion melt kneading, dispersive mixing is primarily influenced by the shear stress exerted as materials pass through the tip clearance.
-Tip clearance refers to the gap between the screw crest and the inner surface of the barrel or the gap between the crest of one screw and the other screw.
-Designing the optimal tip clearance is crucial for effective melt kneading in an extruder.
+In the melt mixing process of an extruder, mixing is generally understood to occur primarily through the action of shear stress as material passes through the tip clearance region.
+Tip clearance refers to the gap between the crest of a screw flight and the inner surface of the barrel, or the gap between the crest of one screw flight and the body of the opposing screw.
+In the melt mixing of an extruder, the design of an optimal tip clearance is of considerable importance.

 Shear Stress